matthieubulte/llm_c_opt/README.md

 This approach is generic and can be applied to any NumPy function.

+## Note on cost

+Working one week on this project against the DeepSeek API resulted in ~2.5M tokens over ~600 requests for a cost of $0.44.
+Yes, it's cheap.

 ## To Do

 [x] The iterations should include the test results from all previous iterations